-An introduction to the basic concepts of materials science and engineering.
-The concepts of atomic, crystal, micro- and macro-structure, their control

-Academic Career: Undergraduate Course Component: Lecture Grade Component: Letter Grade

-Course Requirements: PREQ: (MATH 0150 or 0230 or 0231 or 0235) and (PHYS 0150 or 0174 or 0201 or 0475); PROG: School of Engineering
+Minimum Credits: 3 Maximum Credits: 3 An introduction to the basic concepts of materials science and engineering.
+The concepts of atomic, crystal, micro- and macro-structure, their control and effects on chemical, electrical, magnetic, optical, and mechanical properties.
+Modification of properties by heat treatment and control of processing.
+Fundamental considerations in materials selection.
+Academic Career: Undergraduate Course Component: Lecture Grade Component: Letter Grade Course Requirements: PREQ: (MATH 0150 or 0230 or 0231 or 0235) and (PHYS 0150 or 0174 or 0201 or 0475); PROG: School of Engineering